 Muiria hortenseae, sometimes called the mouse head mesemb or muiskopvygie (Afrikaans), is a rare dwarf leaf succulent.
 The genus Muiria is monotypic, consisting of only one species.
 M. hortenseae used to be called Gibbaeum hortenseae.
 It hybridises in nature with G. album.

 The leaves are paired, the pairs fused together in rounded to ovoid bodies, covered in a soft fur.
 A leaf-body becomes about 3 cm in diameter.
 A new leaf-pair grows from the central slit in the old one that loses its succulence and becomes a protective cloak over the new leaf-body for a period.
 Old plants form small clumps.

-The leaves are covered in a soft fur.
 The single, waxy white or pale pink flowers appear on the tops of the rounded leaves in spring and summer.
-The petals in rows closer to the centre are progressively shorter.
+Petals in the rows closer to the flower centre are progressively shorter.

 Fruit capsules have six locules.
 The seeds are small, brown and smooth.

 The species distribution is restricted to a few areas in the Tanqua Karoo, near Barrydale in the Little Karoo and north of Riversdale.